Dijet photoproduction at low $x$ at next-to-leading order and its back-to-back limit: Introduction

+Note that the central role of the large semiclassical gluon field, as well as the nonlinearity of the evolution equations, introduce additional complications into CGC computations.
+Therefore, we are still far away from the next-to-next-to-leading-order precision reached for some collinear observables.
+In the last decade, however, a huge effort has been made to bring CGC calculations to NLO accuracy.
+Prominent examples are the cross sections for inclusive hadron production in proton-nucleus collisions~\cite{Chirilli:2011km,Chirilli:2012jd}, inclusive deep-inelastic-scattering (DIS)~\cite{Balitsky:2010ze, Balitsky:2012bs, Beuf:2011xd, Beuf:2016wdz, Beuf:2017bpd, Hanninen:2017ddy}, DIS with massive quarks~\cite{Beuf:2021qqa, Beuf:2021srj,Beuf:2022ndu}, exclusive vector meson production in DIS~\cite{Boussarie:2016bkq,Mantysaari:2022bsp,Mantysaari:2021ryb}, photon+dijet production in DIS~\cite{Roy:2019hwr}, diffractive dijet production in DIS~\cite{Boussarie:2016ogo} and very recently inclusive dijet production in DIS~\cite{Caucal:2021ent}.
+Moreover, the next-to-leading logarithmic extension of the BK-JIMWLK equations was studied in refs.~\cite{Balitsky:2013fea,Kovner:2013ona,Kovner:2014lca,Lublinsky:2016meo}.

 The paper is organized as follows.
-In section \ref{sec:NLO}, we use light-cone perturbation theory to calculate the loop corrections to $\gamma + A\to q+\bar{q}+X$.
-One set of diagrams: the initial-state loop corrections, were already calculated in ref. \cite{Beuf:2016wdz} and are not recomputed here.
-In section \ref{sec:223}, we revisit the calculation of the real NLO corrections, i.e. the process $\gamma + A\to q+\bar{q}+g+X$, which was calculated earlier in \cite{Altinoluk:2020qet}.
+In section~\ref{sec:NLO}, we use light-cone perturbation theory to calculate the loop corrections to $\gamma + A\to q+\bar{q}+X$.
+One set of diagrams: the initial-state loop corrections, were already calculated in ref.~\cite{Beuf:2016wdz} and are not recomputed here.
+In section~\ref{sec:223}, we revisit the calculation of the real NLO corrections, i.e. the process $\gamma + A\to q+\bar{q}+g+X$, which was calculated earlier in~\cite{Altinoluk:2020qet}.

-As in any NLO calculation, individual diagrams are plagued by ultraviolet (UV), soft, and collinear divergences, whose cancellation we demonstrate in sections \ref{sec:UV}, \ref{sec:soft}, and \ref{sec:coll}, respectively.
-Large rapidity logarithms are absorbed in the JIMWLK equation for a quadrupole \cite{Dominguez:2011gc} as is demonstrated in section \ref{sec:JIMWLK}.
-The full NLO cross section is then presented in section \ref{sec:crosssection}, after which we investigate the back-to-back or `correlation' limit in section \ref{sec:corrlimit}.
+As in any NLO calculation, individual diagrams can be plagued by ultraviolet (UV) divergences, while squared diagrams or interferences might exhibit soft and collinear divergences.
+We demonstrate their cancellation in sections~\ref{sec:UV},~\ref{sec:soft}, and~\ref{sec:coll}, respectively.
+Large rapidity logarithms are absorbed in the JIMWLK equation for the LO cross section, as is shown in section~\ref{sec:JIMWLK}.
+The full NLO cross section is then presented in section~\ref{sec:crosssection}, after which we investigate the back-to-back or `correlation' limit in section~\ref{sec:corrlimit}.